Shlump9106/CS410-Assignment-2/README.md

 # Ryan

-Created a "cone of vision" for all enemies, which detects the player.
+Created a "cone of vision" for all enemies, which detects the player using a dot product.
 When the player remains within range and unobstructed for a variable amount of time, a soundclip is played and different enemy behaviors are activated.
 Ghosts begin chasing the player after detection, and all ghosts chase the player after detection from a gargoyle.

 # Clara